 (3) COACH: We plan the strategy of the fencers season to ensure their continued development, scout opponents, ensure that our teaching and training is up to date for the opponents they will fence, prepare athletes mentally and physically in the days prior to competition, provide strip coaching during competition, and reintegrate the fencer into the normal training sequence after competition.

-Salle Green LLC is committed to providing trained and certified Trainers for all of our lessons, classes, and team practices.
-Everyone who provides instruction is either a nationally certified and internationally recognized professional or is in training for certification under the supervision of Maitre Green.
-All are members of the United States Fencing Coaches Association and Professional Members of USA Fencing, with current background checks.
+Everyone who provides instruction at Salle Green is either a certified and internationally recognized professional or is in training for certification under the supervision of Maitre Green.
+All are members of the United States Fencing Coaches Association, the Intrenational Fencing Coaches Association, and/or the Classical Academy of Arms, and Coach Members of USA Fencing.
 We support the United States Olympic Committee and USA Fencing’s SafeSport youth protection program, and we require all Trainers to complete SafeSport training.
 All trainers are required to abide by the United States Olympic Committee’s Coaching Code of Ethics.

 We identify youth fencers with the aptitude for coaching at age 13 or later, provide them professional training through United States Fencing Coaches Association National Training Program and Classical Academy of Arms clinics, and support them in obtaining professional credentials.
 This is an important part of our overall youth development program, increasing their knowledge of the sport, building a new skill set, and providing them real, adult, leadership opportunities within the Salle.